evmos/docs/docs/validate/testnet.md

-# Join a Testnet
+# Testnet

-This document outlines the steps to join an existing testnet
+This document outlines the steps to join an existing testnet.

 ## Pick a Testnet